 If the Windsors were quoted on the stock market then the past few weeks would have been what the analysts term a ‘rollercoater’ Firstly, Elizabeth Windsor visits the site of the Grenfell Tower disaster and the WinDaq rises rapidly as she is reported as ‘showing Theresa May how sympathy is done’.
 But then it all spins hopelessly downwards.

 In a series of interviews Harry Windsor paints the Royals as victims of a grotesque system ‘enduring’ privilege while not wanting the responsibility which comes with it.
-In a twist of fate that argument is close to the one Republicans such as myself deploy, that the archaic monarchy really benefits n-one.
+In a twist of fate, that argument is actually similar to the one Republicans such as myself deploy, that the archaic monarchy really benefits no-one.
 So the WinDaq falls.
-Then this week it hits rock bottom as the Royals share of the Crown Estates profits reveals them to be receiving a very healthy revenue increase.
+Last week it hit rock bottom as it was revealed that the royals share of the Crown Estates profits will net them a very healthy revenue increase.
 This is in the same week as the Conservative/DUP deal highlights the dire state of public service funding.

-But lets focus on one single moment made by Harry in an interview reported in the Daily Mail which reveals something fundamental Harry Windsor muses on the point of the Royals, concluding
+But lets focus on one single moment, courtesy of Harry in an interview reported in the Daily Mail which actually reveals something fundamental.
+He muses on the point of the yoyals, concluding

 ‘We don’t want to be just a bunch of celebrities but instead use our role for good.’